innomatic/innomatic/README.md

 Innomatic is an open source, community-driven project, and code contributions are simply done via github pull requests.

 ## Copyright & License
-Copyright Innomatic Company, for copyright and license details see provided LICENSE file.
+Copyright Innoteam Srl, for copyright and license details see provided LICENSE file.